ssaunier/ssaunier.github.io/_posts/2014-04-15-you-do-not-need-a-database-for-your-contact-form.markdown

 ```

 That's it, your form already works!
 It will post the form onto an external domain, `forms.brace.io`, and send you an email with all the form content.
 No database.
 And you can just hit reply in your mailbox to continue the conversation with your visitor.

+This tool is provided by the guys from [Brace](http://brace.io/), their main service is to host static websites directly from Dropbox.
+Neat!
+You just setup a dropbox folder, and it's available on the Internet :) That's an alternative to Github Pages for the less technical savvy of you.

 ## Convention over Configuration